MicrosoftDocs/azure-docs/articles/container-apps/containers.md

 - The total of the CPU requests in all of your containers must match one of the values in the *vCPUs* column.
 - The total of the memory requests in all your containers must match the memory value in the memory column in the same row of the CPU column.

-When you use a Dedicated workload profile in the Consumption + Dedicated plan structure, the total CPU and memory allocations requested for all the containers in a container app must be less than or equal to the cores and memory available in the profile.
+When you use a Dedicated workload profile in the Dedicated plan, the total CPU and memory allocations requested for all the containers in a container app must be less than or equal to the cores and memory available in the profile.

 ## Multiple containers